ATA carnet at work

 The World Customs Organization (WCO) administers the international customs conventions under which the ATA Carnet system operates while the ICC World Chambers Federation (WCF) administers the ATA system and its international guarantee chain.

-The role of a national guaranteeing organization is to guarantee to its Customs administration the payment of duties and taxes due when ATA Carnets have been misused on its territory (non or late re-exportation of goods, for instance).
+The role of a national guaranteeing organisation is to guarantee to its Customs administration the payment of duties and taxes due when ATA Carnets have been misused on its territory (non or late re-exportation of goods, for instance).

 The ATA Carnet comprises a front and back cover and includes two sheets for presentation at each foreign country you are visiting and two sheets for presentation to customs when leaving and returning to your home country.